jess-of-the-woods/tid_til/javascript/notes.md

 ---
 ### Closures
 Closures aka 'Lexical closures' or 'Function closures':
-Being able to reference a specific instance of local variables in an enclosing function—is called closure.
+Being able to reference a specific instance of local variables in an enclosing function is called closure.
 A function that “closes over” some local variables is called a closure.
 This behaviour not only frees you from having to worry about lifetimes of variables but also allows for some creative use of function values.
 (possibly should be in functional notes?)

 - function that makes a function